moonline/UW.Olivos-Roche/Paper.rst

 Traffic law enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~

-A significant enhancement of the sidewalk quality, walkability and traffic secutiry could be reached, enforcing already existing laws:
+A significant increase of sidewalk quality, walkability and traffic safety could be reached, enforcing already existing laws:

 * Forcing property owners to fix their sidewalks, to match standards and laws and maintain them appropiately (sidewalks are at the property owners responsibility).
 * Forcing the municipality to cut the trees regularly, to maintain a minimal clearance, to prevent trees from covering street lamps (Tree cutting is at the municipalities responsibility, even when the trees are planted by the property owner).
 * Stopping people from parking on the sidewalk, in driveways and in the second line, to allow pedestrians and bicycles to circulate without obstacles.
-* Applying traffic laws regarding speed, traffic lights and parking to increase traffic safety.
+* Applying traffic laws regarding speed, traffic lights and parking, to increase general safety.

 Transit schedules